Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 • Museums For All: Families in possession of an EBT card or WIC are admitted for $3.
 Chicago Public School-based EBT cards are not eligible.

-Updated July 2023; check the website for pricing changes.
+Updated March 2025.
+Check the website for pricing changes.

 Recommended Ages